 Withdrawal symptoms are typically not fatal, but the patient will experience extreme physical and psychological discomfort.
-The urge to take opiates to relieve the symptoms will be extremely strong, especially if done alone.
-That’s why it’s imperative you seek out the services of an opiate detox Manchester.
+The urge to take opiates to relieve the symptoms will be powerful, especially if done alone.
+That’s why you must seek out the services of an opiate detox in Manchester.

 Private treatment in an opiate detox Manchester

 When patients seek out a rehab centre, they have two options for recovery — in the sanctuary of the rehab itself (inpatient) or at home (outpatient).
-While quitting at home may seem like a good idea to many patients we highly discourage against taking this journey on by yourself.
-There are simply too many triggers in your everyday life that can cause you to relapse.
+While quitting at home may seem like a good idea to many patients, we highly discourage you from taking this journey by yourself.
+There are too many triggers in your everyday life that can cause you to relapse.

-If you are able to finance private drug rehab, a full medical opiate detox is recommended.
+If you can finance private drug rehab, full medical opiate detox is recommended.
 This is clinically the safest way to detox as you will be monitored throughout and provided with approved prescription medications to help reduce opiate withdrawal symptoms.
 You will also undergo proven addiction treatments to help prevent relapse and show you how to live an opiate-free life.

-Unearthing and healing the root causes associated with an individual’s opiate addiction is an integral part of successful addiction treatment.
+Unearthing and healing the root causes of an individual’s opiate addiction is an integral part of successful addiction treatment.
 Talking therapies and holistic therapies also assist in reducing symptoms and psychological rehabilitation.

-Inpatient facilities are ideal for a recovering patient because they provide an immersive environment where the patient can detox without fear of outside triggers.
+Inpatient facilities are ideal for recovering patients because they provide an immersive environment where the patient can detox without fear of outside triggers.
 You will always be near staff who will monitor your status and help you through your most difficult moments during the recovery.

 We only work with the most qualified rehab centres.
 Each facility offers aftercare services that include support groups, counselling, and much more.
-We believe that the true battle takes place the moment you walk out the door and into the real world.
-Make sure you’re equipped with the best tools to handle any situation that may arise during your long-term recovery.
+We believe that the true battle occurs the moment you walk out the door and into the real world.
+Ensure you’re equipped with the best tools to handle any situation that may arise during your long-term recovery.